Team Up - 2 Hour Workshop

 Propose changes and review each other’s work

-• Students push their branches to GitHub:
+• Students push their branches to their fork:

-• git push -u origin feature-name
+• git push -u origin feature-name (this works because the fork is theirs — no special permissions needed)

-• Open a pull request on GitHub
+• Open a pull request on GitHub — check the direction: base is Lansing-Tech-Studio/team-quiz-app main, head is their fork’s branch

 • Use Copilot to help write a PR description: